 - Assign Azure AD roles (built-in or custom) to on-premises groups.

 The following are known issues with role-assignable groups:

 - Azure AD P2 licensed customers only: Even after deleting the group, it is still shown an eligible member of the role in PIM UI.
 Functionally there's no problem; it's just a cache issue in the Azure portal.

 - Use the new Exchange admin center for role assignments via group membership.
-The old Exchange admin center doesn't support this feature yet.
+The old Exchange admin center doesn't support this feature.
+If accessing the old Exchange admin center is required, assign the eligible role directly to the user (not via role-assignable groups).
 Exchange PowerShell cmdlets will work as expected.

 - Azure Information Protection Portal (the classic portal) doesn't recognize role membership via group yet.
 You can migrate to the unified sensitivity labeling platform and then use the Office 365 Security & Compliance center to use group assignments to manage roles.

 - Apps admin center doesn't support this feature yet.
-Assign users directly to Office Apps Administrator role.
+Assign the Office Apps Administrator role directly to users.

 Using this feature requires an Azure AD Premium P1 license.
 To also use Privileged Identity Management for just-in-time role activation, requires an Azure AD Premium P2 license.
 To find the right license for your requirements, see Comparing generally available features of the Free and Premium editions.

 Send inn og vis tilbakemelding for